mlochen/alarm-clock/README.md

 # alarm clock
-Code for an alarm clock with DCF77 time source
+Code and schematic for an alarm clock with DCF77 time source

 ![alarm clock](alarm_clock.jpg)